DeFiCh/governance/README.md

 #### Oracle SIG
 Responsible for timely updates and price feed availability for current and future DATs, ensuring that the price does not deviate significantly from the expected range.

-#### Explorer SIG
+#### Development SIG
+Core Responsibilities: Supporting code changes, implementing improvement proposals (DFIPs), and providing technical input.
+Key Deliverables: Code development and audits, DFIP implementation timelines, and development sprints.
 Oversees tools like Blockscout and Defiscan.
 Its operations are entirely self-contained and do not require on-chain decisions.

-#### Wallet SIG
 Manages the Light Wallet app, its publishing, and maintenance.
-It also oversees the desktop wallet, which is optional and in maintenance mode.
+It also oversees the desktop wallet.

 ## SIG Operations
 How SIGs Will Operate